nuriacar/nuriacar.github.io/cv.md

 **Studio Albums, Motion Picture Soundtracks**|[YouTube](https://youtube.com/user/sirnewage/playlists)|[SoundCloud](https://soundcloud.com/sirnewage/)
 {: style="text-align: center; font-size: 80%;"}

 "What do the digital arts have to do with computer programming and cybersecurity?" you might say.
 Visual effects programs have Python programming language modules as well as their own scripting languages.
 This; a great feature that makes things easier and automates.
 Python scripts written for visual effects were replaced by Cyber Security programs after a short time.
-Then came C, C#, Bash, Common Lisp languages and Cyber Security programs written with them.
+Then came C, Bash, Common Lisp languages and Cyber Security programs written with them.
 Some of my works in this area are as follows:

 [GitHub](https://github.com/nuriacar)|[cevizlab®](/cevizlab/)
 {: style="text-align: center; font-size: 80%;"}